rohan12patil/playwright-practice/README.md

 # Playwright Practice App

-This is the practice repo for Learning Playwright & its best practices.
+This is the practice repo for Practising Learning Playwright & its best practices.

-#### Ngx-Admin Angular 14 application from akveo.com

-This is modified and more lightweight version of original application to practice UI Automation with Playwright.

-The original repo for dashboard is here: https://github.com/akveo/ngx-admin
+Its a Dashboard application which is hosted at  https://dashboard-automation.netlify.app/

 ##